jamesbascle/DiscU/README.md

 --------

 `Match` is used for translating the value depending on it's type.
 Each Match must translate the value to the same type.
-When all cases are handled, the last call to `Match` returns the result.
+When all cases are handled the last call to `Match` returns the result.
 ```C#
 OneOf<string, ColorName, Color> backgroundColor = ...;